Bend It Like Beckham: Casting

 Chadha, who played an active role in casting, chose Parminder Nagra and Keira Knightley, who would play the two lead roles in the film, while Archie Panjabi and Jonathan Rhys Meyers were in early talks to join the cast.
 Shaznay Lewis and Anupam Kher were also in final talks.
 Juliet Stevenson and Frank Harper joined as Paula Paxton and Alan Paxton, mother and father of Jules.

 For the role of Jess's mother, Mrs Bhamra, Chadha turned to Shaheen Khan, whom she had previously cast in Bhaji on the Beach.
 Anupam Kher, a Bollywood actor, was cast as Mr Bhamra, Jess's father.
 Chadha worked with The Football Association and ended up casting actual players from a variety of school teams.

 Release

 Theatrical

 Bend It Like Beckham was released theatrically on 12 April 2002 by Redbus Film Distribution.
 The film then received a limited theatrical release in the United States on 12 March 2003 by Fox Searchlight Pictures.
 When originally released in the United Kingdom, it topped the country's box office for the next three weekends, before being overtaken by About a Boy.

 Home media

-The film was released on DVD and VHS on 18 November 2002 by Warner Home Video, and re-released on DVD and VHS on 30 September 2003 in the United States by 20th Century Fox Home Entertainment.
-Among the DVD bonus features, there are several scenes that did not make the final release.
-Some include dialogue from Pinky's friends and from Jules, as well as her mother meeting Kevin and his friends outside a shop, which would have been helpful, as Kevin is mentioned three times but is never seen.